uxmstudio/UXMPDFKit/README.md

 ## Note

 This project is still in early stages.
 Right now the PDF reader works both programmatically and through interface builder.
-This PDF reader supports interactive forms on and provides methods for overlaying form elements as well as rendering a PDF with the elements burned back onto the PDF.
+This PDF reader supports interactive forms and provides methods for overlaying text, signature and checkbox elements onto the page, as well as rendering a PDF with the elements burned back onto the PDF.
 See the example project for how to implement.

 ## Installation